mahirr786/Flight_Ticket_Price_Prediction/README.md

 Responsive Design: The front end is developed using HTML and is designed to be simple and easy to use.

 ## Project Structure
+"app.py" : The main Flask application script that handles routing, data processing, and model prediction.

+"c1_flight_rf.pkl" : The pre-trained Random Forest model used for predicting flight prices.

+"templates/home.html" : The HTML template that serves as the front end of the application, allowing users to input flight details and view the predicted price.

+## App Functionality
 ![Screenshot 2024-08-31 015948](https://github.com/user-attachments/assets/c48c2111-1689-4920-a843-5ec4aad5862e)
 This how the Home-Page looks.

 _

 ![Screenshot 2024-08-31 020229](https://github.com/user-attachments/assets/15f60752-95dc-45f6-b59c-e0f119298776)